Who Gets Depressed?

 Recurrent thought of death or ideas about suicide (with or without a specific plan

 for committing suicide) or a suicide attempt

 Depression can interfere with everyday life and lead to many health problems.
 If you

 think that you or someone you care about may be experiencing some of the symptoms

-listed above, you may want to see Dr. Dekat in the Health Clinic or schedule an appointment with the UD Counselor, Mike Brock.
+listed above, you may want to see Dr. Rodriguez in the Health Clinic or schedule an appointment with a UD Counselor.